-The Finance Act 2007 introduced provisions regarding the taxation of Irish Resident individuals or Ordinarily Resident in Ireland individuals who hold units in investment undertakings.
-These provisions introduced the concept of a personal portfolio investment undertaking ("PPIU").
+Special rules apply to the taxation of Irish Resident individuals or Ordinarily Resident in Ireland individuals who hold Units in an investment undertaking, where it is considered a personal portfolio investment undertaking ("PPIU") in respect of the particular investor.
 Essentially, an investment undertaking will be considered a PPIU in relation to a specific investor where that investor can influence the selection of some or all of the property held by the investment undertaking either directly or through persons acting on behalf of or connected to the investor.
 Depending on individuals' circumstances, an investment undertaking may be considered a PPIU in relation to some, none or all individual investors (i.e. it will only be a PPIU in respect of those individuals' who can "influence" selection).
-Any gain arising on a chargeable event in relation to an investment undertaking which is a PPIU in respect of an individual on or after 20th February 2007, will be taxed at the rate of 60%.
-Specific exemptions apply where the property investment in has been widely marketed and made available to the public or for non-property investments entered into by the investment undertaking.
-Further restrictions may be required in the case of investments in land or unquoted units deriving their value from land.
+Any gain arising on a chargeable event in relation to an investment undertaking which is a PPIU in respect of an individual, will be taxed at the rate of 60%.
+Specific exemptions apply where the property invested in has been widely marketed and made available to the public or for non-property investments entered into by the investment undertaking.
+Further restrictions may be required in the case of investments in land or unquoted shares deriving their value from land.